11th Pennsylvania Regiment: New Eleventh

-On 13 January 1779 a new 11th Pennsylvania Regiment was formed by consolidating a number of existing units.
+On 13 January 1779, a new 11th Pennsylvania Regiment was formed by consolidating several existing units.
 The bulk of the troops came from Hartley's Additional Continental Regiment and Patton's Additional Continental Regiment.
 Also, the companies of Captains John Doyle, John Steele, and James Calderwood were transferred from Malcolm's Additional Continental Regiment.
 The new regiment was organized with nine companies.
 It was first assigned to the Middle Department.
-On 9 April 1779 the "New Eleventh" transferred to Edward Hand's Brigade in the main army.
+On 9 April 1779, the "New Eleventh" was transferred to Edward Hand's Brigade in the main army.
 The regiment went on the Sullivan Expedition against the Iroquois in the summer of 1779.
 On 1 August 1780, the unit became part of the 2nd Pennsylvania Brigade, still in the main army.
 The new 11th was absorbed by the 3rd Pennsylvania Regiment on 17 January 1781.